HannaDenysiuk/introduction-to-github/_posts/0000-01-02-githubHannaDenysiuk.md

 layout: slide
 title: "Welcome to our GitHubHanna's slide!"
 ---
-This is github Hanna's slide
+This is my awesome slide
 Use the left arrow to go back!